boomcamp/django-restframework/README.md

 ### Connecting to docker postgresql.

-This is just the same on how you connect node to docker on your frontend-course.
+This is just the same on how you connect node to docker in your `frontend-course`.

 ### Steps